Trilarion/opensourcegames/entries/unnethack.md

 - Code language: C
 - Code license: Custom (NetHack license)

-Roguelike, single-player role-playing game where the hero must venture through the depths of the Dungeon of Doom to retrieve the Amulet of Yendor.
+The hero must venture through the depths of the Dungeon of Doom to retrieve the Amulet of Yendor.
 Based on NetHack.

 ## Building